7 Best Mattresses for College Dorms

 The ghost but classic also offers great pressure relief at the shoulder and hip regions for stomach sleepers.
 In fact, it is ideal for heavy sleepers with this specific sleeping position.
 Unfortunately, the same can't be said for side back and combination sleepers.
 Since it's a bit too firm, light sleepers may not enjoy it as much.

 The best feature of the puffy mattress is its allergenic nature.
 If you're a college student with asthma or allergies, you may want to stay away from beds that attract dust and dust mites.
-Puffy mattress is designed to stay fresh by not retaining any allergens to it.
+Considered the best mattress for dust mites by many sleepers, the Puffy mattress is designed to stay fresh by not retaining any allergens to it.
 Its top layer under the breathable stainless cover is a gel-infused memory foam.

 While it's an all foam mattress giving it heat retention properties, the cooling gel counteracts that property, making the mattress cooler, hence reducing the amount of heat retained from the body by the mattress.
 Students that sleep hot and are fairly lightweight will find the cooling gel effective.
 However, hot, heavy sleepers might find the mattress a bit hot for their liking.

 As mentioned, it has a stain-resistant cover that is also removable and machine washable.
 This makes it easy for college students to clean it, but because of its stain-resistant properties, students won't need to clean it too often.
 Spot cleaning also becomes an easy solution for students who like to snack in bed.
 Generally, this is a feature the best air mattress for camping usually has.